ullaslgd/ullaslgd/README.md

 ## About Me 🚀

-I'm a passionate 19-year-old full-stack developer with a love for coding and anime, especially One Piece! 🌊
+I'm a passionate 19-year-old full-stack developer.

 ## Skills 🛠️